NamTTruong/PIC-16B-Project/README.md

-Other requirements: (5 pts)
+#### _Other requirements: (5 pts)_
-> Insert text here.

-There is no specifically required length for the proposal.
+- [ ] There is no specifically required length for the proposal.
 Generally speaking, I would expect a thoughtful proposal to require around 600-900 words.
-The proposal is written in clear English prose.
+- [ ] The proposal is written in clear English prose.
-The proposal is hosted on GitHub as the top-level README.md file in a repository.
+- [ ] The proposal is hosted on GitHub as the top-level README.md file in a repository.
-You should submit a pdf file to Gradescope.
+- [ ] You should submit a pdf file to Gradescope.
 All other formats are not accepted.
 Grading is based on required sections and other requirements.